-For employees covered by RRTA tax, you also must report the Tier 1 and Tier 2 taxes withheld in box 14 of Form W-2.
-Label them "Tier 1 tax" and "Tier 2 tax."
+For employees covered by RRTA tax, you also must report the Tier I and Tier II taxes withheld in box 14 of Form W-2.
+Label them "Tier I tax" and "Tier II tax."
 Boxes 3, 4, 5, 6, and 7 apply only to covered social security and Medicare employees and are not to be used to report railroad retirement wages and taxes.
 On the Form W-3 used to transmit these Forms W-2, check the "CT-1" box in box b.

 Repayments.
 If an employee repays you for wages received in error, do not offset the repayments against current year's wages unless the repayments are for amounts received in error in the current year.
-Repayments made in the current year, but related to a prior year or years, require special tax treatment by employees in some cases.
+Repayments made in the current year, but related to a prior year or years, must be repaid in gross, not net, and require special tax treatment by employees in some cases.
 You may advise the employee of the total repayments made during the current year and the amount (if any) related to prior years.
-This information will help the employee account for such repayments on his or her Federal income tax return.
+This information will help the employee account for such repayments on his or her federal income tax return.

 If the repayment was for a prior year, you must file Form W-2c with the SSA to correct only social security and Medicare wages and taxes.
 Do not correct "Wages" in box 1 on Form W-2c for the amount paid in error.
-See section 13 of Circular E (Pub 15) or section 9 of Circular A (Pub.
-51), for information on reporting adjustments to Form 941 or Form 943.
+For information on reporting adjustments to Form 941, Form 943, or Form 944, see section 13 of Pub.
+15 (Circular E) or section 9 of Pub.
+51 (Circular A).